 According to NASA, a hurricane is a large, swirling storm.
 It can produce winds of 74 miles per hour or higher.
 To give you an example of how fast that is, it is faster than a cheetah.
 A cheetah is the fastest animal on land.

 Hurricanes form over warm ocean waters.
-Many times they stay in the ocean, but they can strike on land.
-When it reaches the land, it pushes an enormous wall of ocean water ashore.
+Many times they stay over the ocean surface, but they can strike on land too.
+When it reaches land, it pushes an enormous wall of ocean water ashore.
 This is called a storm surge.
-These storm surges and heavy rains cause flooding, damage to buildings, and damage to trees.
+These storm surges and heavy rains cause flooding, damage to buildings, and damage to trees and other foliage.

 Parts of a Hurricane